ClickHouse/clickhouse-docs/docs/en/cloud/reference/byoc.md

 BYOC (Bring Your Own Cloud) allows you to deploy ClickHouse Cloud on your own cloud infrastructure.
 This is useful if you have specific requirements or constraints that prevent you from using the ClickHouse Cloud managed service.

-**BYOC is currently in Private Preview.
-If you would like access, please contact [support](https://clickhouse.com/support/program).** Refer to our [Terms of Service](https://clickhouse.com/legal/agreements/terms-of-service) for additional information about this private preview.
+**BYOC is currently in Beta.
+If you would like access, please contact [support](https://clickhouse.com/support/program).** Refer to our [Terms of Service](https://clickhouse.com/legal/agreements/terms-of-service) for additional information.

 BYOC is currently only supported for AWS, with GCP and Microsoft Azure in development.